Ingrown Hair Cysts: Treatments, Causes & Symptoms

 An infected ingrown hair cyst looks like an excessively red bump, with extra redness and swelling surrounding the lump on the skin.
 It has a warm feeling and can cause intense pain.

 Pictured is a regular cyst, which is not to be confused with an ingrown hair cyst.
-They may look similar, but have different origins and treatments!
-Make sure you recognize which is which prior to treatment.
+They look similar but have different origins and treatment options.
+If you notice signs of infection or if the cyst has changed in some way, visit a doctor or dermatologist for professional treatment.

-At this stage, it would not be uncommon for a doctor to prescribe oral or topical antibiotics to help with the infection; they can then discuss a plan of action on how to remove the cyst entirely.
+At this stage, it would not be uncommon for a doctor to prescribe oral or topical antibiotics to help with the infection; they can then discuss a plan of action on how to remove the cyst entirely if it has progressed.

 How Do You Get Rid Of An Ingrown Hair Cyst?

-Once your ingrown hair has progressed to a cyst, anything you can do to get rid of it pretty much comes off the table.
-It may...MAY...dissipate on its own, but it is unlikely.
-In order to completely get rid of the cyst, you will need to go to a doctor for removal.
+Once an ingrown hair has progressed to a cyst, it's unlikely that it will go away on its own, even with at-home treatment attempts.
+To completely get rid of the cyst, you will need to go to a doctor for removal.

-No matter how tempting it may be.
-Because of the accumulation of a different substance (air, fluid, skin cells, etc.) deep under the skin, the ingrown hair has now been pushed far down and will not be accessible to you.
-Even with exfoliation and warm compresses, that ingrown hair will not be close enough to the surface to remove.
+Because of the accumulation of different substances (air, fluid, skin cells, etc.) deep under the skin, the ingrown hair has now been pushed far down and will not be accessible, even with exfoliation or warm compresses.

 So….